figuerom16/zjax/Readme.md

 ##### Specifying the HTTP-Method

 The example above defaults to using a GET method which is the default when using `z-swap` on any element except `form` (then the default is POST).
-The HTTP methods GET, POST, PUT, PATCH, or DELETE can be prepended to the specified URL.
+The HTTP methods GET, POST, PUT, PATCH, or DELETE can be prepended to the specified URL, separated by a space as usual.

 ```html
 <button z-swap="DELETE /books/123 #book-form">